DannyMerkx/speech2image/README.md

 get the vgg16 pretrained weights here https://github.com/fchollet/deep-learning-models/releases , this is NOT my work, my thanks to F. Chollet who made these availlable.
 I used the following weights from that page : vgg16_weights_th_dim_ordering_th_kernels.h5

 The speech2image neural networks were originally introduced by D. Harwath and J. Glass  (2016) in the paper called: Unsupervised Learning of Spoken Language with Visual Context.
-The basic neural network structure and the l2norm hinge loss function is a theano based reproduction of the work described in that paper.
+The basic neural network structure (the one in speech2im_net.py) and the use of the l2norm hinge loss function is a theano based reproduction of the ideas and work described in that paper.